 While it’s almost impossible to go anywhere in the world without bumping into a Starbucks (or a Starbucks rip-off), this hasn’t always been the case.

-The Starbucks story began with an unlikely business trio: a history teacher, an English teacher, and a writer, all of who enjoyed a good cup of coffee.
+The Starbucks story began on March 30, 1971, with an unlikely business trio: a history teacher, an English teacher, and a writer, all of who enjoyed a good cup of coffee.

 Interestingly, Starbucks originally didn’t brew coffee and was simply a store where one could purchase high-quality roasted coffee beans.